 - Negotiating the Barriers to Employment: Vulnerable BC Youth’s Experiences and Recommendations (McCreary Centre Society)

-For queries about this project or other research activities being undertaken by the BC Centre for Employment Excellence, please contact Shawn de Raaf, the CfEE Research Coordinator.
+For queries about this project or other research activities being undertaken by the BC Centre for Employment Excellence, please contact Shawn de Raaf, Research Director.